Student Handbook

 Birthdays

-CUPCAKES, TREATS, GOODY BAGS BALLOONS, FLOWERS, ETC. ARE NO LONGER ALLOWED.
+CUPCAKES, TREATS, GOODY BAGS, BALLOONS, FLOWERS, ETC. ARE NOT ALLOWED.

-Below are some of the reasons we have made this change.
+Below are some of the reasons they are not allowed.

 -